snowch/hsm-guide/book.md

 Encrypted Component: U EE8D 4F9E C8B2 ADF4 9CD2 F0D2 7F5C 95C5
 Key check value: 277A 5F
 ```

+##### Description

+We are generating a *Double-length* key, so we choose a Key Length of *2*.
+See [Key Schemes](#key-schemes) for a list of the key schemes.

+We are generating *ZMK* keys, so we use the Key Type *000*.
+See [Key Types](#key-types) for a list of the key types.

+We are generating a *Double-length variant key*, which has a Key Scheme of *U*.
+See [Key Schemes](#key-schemes) for a list of the key schemes.

+TODO: refer to a section that describes how to decided which scheme and type of key is most suitable for your particular encryption requirements?
+E.g. why have we chosen *Double-length variant key* and not *Single-length ANSI keys* for this example?

 #### Generate the ZMK from the components